top of page

 Initialize and Polish Your Maven Project

 Every Pulumi project is deployed to a stack, meaning as an isolated and independently configurable instance.
-Each stack has its own state, and Pulumi uses it to know when and how to change cloud resources.
+Each stack has its state, and Pulumi uses it to know when and how to change cloud resources.
 Let's create a home directory where you will store a state file and your stack source code, for example by running the following command in a terminal window:

 mkdir oci-vm-provider